josevillarmontero-byte/aws2oci_project/README.md

-# aws2oci_project
+# AWS to OCI S3 Conversion Toolkit

-This toolkit automates the conversion of source files that use AWS S3 APIs, credentials, hostnames, and access logic into Oracle Cloud Infrastructure (OCI) compatible equivalents.
+This project provides a toolkit for converting AWS S3 resources to OCI equivalent.